bhauman/lein-figwheel/README.md

 But ... we need a little context before you start on this journey.

-The ClojureScript REPL has much more inherit complexity than the Clojure REPL.
+The ClojureScript REPL has much more inherent complexity than the Clojure REPL.
 The ClojureScript REPL needs to compile code to JavaScript and then ship it off to an evaluation environment.